 FERPA (Family Educational Rights and Privacy Act)

-Parents and adult students have the right to inspect and review education records, amend education records, consent to disclosure of personally identifiable information in education records, and file a complaint with the U.S. Department of Education.
+Parents and adult students have the right to inspect and review education records, amend education records, consent to the disclosure of personally identifiable information in education records, and file a complaint with the U.S. Department of Education.
 View the Model Notification of Rights under FERPA for Elementary and Secondary Schools.
-Also refer to the school FERPA policy and student records policy, which includes the school’s FERPA policy and defines the categories of information the school designates as directory information.
+Also refer to the school FERPA Policy 4070 and Student Records Policy 4045, which includes the school’s FERPA policy and defines the categories of information the school designates as directory information.